django/django/docs/one-to-two.rst

 Channels 2 is also built on a fundamental async foundation, and all servers are actually running an asynchronous event loop and only jumping to synchronous code when you interact with the Django view system or ORM.
-That means that you, too, can write fully asychronous code if you wish.
+That means that you, too, can write fully asynchronous code if you wish.

 It's not a requirement, but it's there if you need it.
 We also provide convenience methods that let you jump between synchronous and asynchronous